Major Work Major Joy Major Pride Major Love Major Light

 Our academic program model:

-• We define ‘the middle years’ as grades 5-9 to intentionally support the developmental arc of adolescence in a holistically compassionate and structured environment.
+• We intentionally support the developmental arc of adolescence in a holistically compassionate and structured environment.

 • Our staffing model is built on strong, facilitated connections between veteran teachers, aspiring teacher fellows, and our students.
 MMM teachers embrace their unique identities, engage in ongoing professional development, and use data-driven practices to positively impact our students and school community.